 - gender diversity; - ensuring that the composition of its Board of Directors continues to be appropriate.
-The Board Charter clearly states that it should comprise Directors with a broad range of skills, experience, and diversity to build the profile of future Board candidates.
-In FY16, the Board increased its female representation to 25% (2 female directors, 6 male directors); - providing a workplace that embraces diversity in relation to gender and age, as well as provide greater work and career flexibility; and - being a diversity leader in Australia with regards to the Pet Retail and Veterinary Service industry by: - o providing a diversity inclusive workplace in which everyone has the opportunity to fully participate and is valued for their distinctive skills, experiences and perspectives; and - o incorporating diversity into its business practices through its corporate social responsibility initiatives that aim to improve the quality of life for its workforce, their families, communities and society at large.
+The Board Charter clearly states that it should comprise Directors with a broad range of skills, experience, and diversity; - providing a workplace that embraces diversity in relation to gender and age, as well as provide greater work and career flexibility; - seeking to ensure women have appropriate opportunities to take leadership roles in the organization and - being a diversity leader in Australia with regards to the Pet Retail and Veterinary Service industry by: - providing a diversity inclusive workplace in which everyone has the opportunity to fully participate and is valued for their distinctive skills, experiences and perspectives; and - incorporating diversity into its business practices through its corporate social responsibility initiatives that aim to improve the quality of life for its workforce, their families, communities and society at large.